guruvyasa/A-Quick-Java-Primer/primitive_data_types.md

 * ** char:**
  The char data type is a single 16-bit Unicode character.
 It has a minimum value of '\u0000' (or 0) and a maximum value of '\uffff' (or 65,535 inclusive).

- Here is a simple program to demonstrate usage of these
+ Here is a simple program to demonstrate usage of these( read the comments)

  ```
  class DataTypeDemo{